Sean Spicer to make his late night debut on Jimmy Kimmel

 Sean Spicer's next stop after the White House podium is "Jimmy Kimmel Live."

-The former press secretary will sit down with Kimmel for his first interview since leaving his White House post in July.
+The former press secretary will sit down with Kimmel for his first late night interview since leaving his White House post in July.

 Kimmel and Spicer had a fun back and forth on Twitter before the announcement.